mem48/geocompr/main.md

 <!-- R spatial story (from spatstat, by maptools, sp, raster, leaflet, to sf) -->

-The most important recent evolution in R's spatial ecosystem has without doubt been support for simple features thanks to the **sf** package, introduced below (see Chapter \@ref(spatial-class) for a detailed account of the `sf` class system).
+The most important recent evolution in R's spatial ecosystem has without doubt been support for simple features thanks to the **sf** package [@R-sf], described in Chapter \@ref(spatial-class).

 <!--
 - r, rstudio, gdal, proj4, geos, udunits